HolstCh/Client-Server-Message-Decoder-Encoder/README.md

 # Vowel Message Decoder/Encoder
-Progam developed on Linux which encodes and decodes vowel messages using a TCP and UDP connection.
+Progam developed on Linux which encodes and decodes messages based on vowels using a TCP and UDP connection.
 The following is a YouTube link for demonstration: https://youtu.be/vJvpEUOz3xA.
 The following is the assignment description: https://pages.cpsc.ucalgary.ca/~carey/CPSC441/assignment2.html
 ## User manual
 1. In vowelizerS.cpp, select a directive for your desired string technique.
 Select a directive labelled SIMPLE or ADVANCED at the top of the file.
 1 will enable all corresponding string technique